 Our half-day treatment program is ideal for people who need treatment but have other responsibilities, including work, childcare or school.
 Some patients also use half-day treatment as the next step in their recovery after completing residential or full-day treatment.
 The best part is that many insurance providers cover half-day treatment programs for men, so it’s an accessible level of care for those looking to reduce their out-of-pocket costs.

 General care is another type of outpatient care at Gateway Foundation.
 Many patients choose to transition to general care after completing intensive outpatient treatment.
 You’ll meet once per week with a group or individually to discuss the obstacles you’re going through or any progress you’ve made.
 These meetings help hold you accountable while also offering continued support.

-Our general care program is excellent for clients looking for continued care while they take care of their outside responsibilities.
-This program is flexible so clients can choose the treatment that works around their existing schedule.
+Our general care program is excellent for patients looking for continued care while they take care of their outside responsibilities.
+This program is flexible so patients can choose the treatment that works around their existing schedule.
 We have multiple rehabs for men located across Illinois, so you can find an outpatient treatment program that works for you.

 The transition between treatment and independent living can sometimes be overwhelming.
 Our sober living homes provide a smooth transition, so you can adjust back to sober living.

 During your time in a sober living home, you’ll be provided a routine by an addiction counselor who will help hold you accountable and prevent relapse.
 You’ll also be able to continue to attend outpatient treatment simultaneously so you can continue to develop your new skills and reinforce everything you’ve learned.

 Sober living homes also allow you to build new connections with people who have gone through experiences similar to your own.
 By the time you complete treatment and transition from a recovery home to your own residence, you’ll have a robust support network that you can rely on when you need it.